samsquire/ideas4/README.md

 The options to invoke a request are limited to what the API provides.

+# 80. Implicit sort or sort percolation and sort invalidation

+In a multithreaded system, you cannot have overlapping reads and writes to the same data.

+I want to define a sort function that detects if a transaction is invalid.

+This causes multiversion concurrency control to be easy.

+But I want my sort function to detect invalid states.

+It's not efficient to sort repeatedly, so we need some way of lowering a sort into code and percolate the if statements of the sort.

+How do you percolate a sort function?

 We have types!
 We can look at what relations were used in the original code and diff them with options in the new code.